tarantool/doc/doc/book/replication/repl_add_instances.rst

 as the "local" replica to distinguish it from the other replicas in a replica set, which we will refer to as "distant" replicas.

-*If there is no snapshot .snap file and the 'replication' parameter is empty*: |br|
+*If there is no snapshot .snap file and the 'replication' parameter is empty and cfg.read_only=false*: |br|
 then the local replica assumes it is an unreplicated "standalone" instance, or is the first replica of a new replica set.
 It will generate new UUIDs for itself and for the replica set.
 The replica UUID is stored in the ``_cluster`` space; the